-On this page you’ll find a selection of my short fiction that has been published in various places and is available to read online.
+On this page you’ll find a selection of my published short fiction that is available to read online.
 Several of my stories have also been podcast, so I made a Podcasts page especially for them – click here if you prefer to listen to someone else read you a story.

-Obviously, a lot of my fiction gets sold to anthologies and journals so it won’t appear here.
-This is just a smattering to give you taste.
-The Books page lists a number of publications where you can find my work, and have a look at the Bibliography page for my full bibliography to help you track down more if you’re interested.
-I’ll always give a heads up on the blog whenever anything new is published.
-And anything new published online I’ll link to from here, so check back from time to time.
+Obviously, a lot of my fiction gets sold to print anthologies and journals so it won’t appear here.
+This is just the free online stuff, and includes some of my best stories in professional ezines like Beneath Ceaseless Skies and Daily Science Fiction among many others.
+Have a look at the Bibliography page for a full list of my published work to help you track down more if you’re interested.
+I’ll always give a heads up on the blog whenever anything new is published, and anything new online I’ll link to from here, so check back from time to time.

 Also, check out the Serial Fiction page, where you can read my serialised novella (or buy the ebook from there if you prefer), and check the Friday Flash category in the blog for a bunch of flash fiction pieces I’ve written over the years.